consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-feature-title text="Alerts" score="3" >}}

 Alerting in InfluxDB is based around checks that define urgency levels - crit, warn, info, ok.
-Checks can be triggered based on thresholds or “deadman”, which is when a particular value is not being reported for a period of time.
+Checks can be triggered based on thresholds or "deadman", which is when a particular value is not being reported for a period of time.
 Notification rules are set up to trigger when a check returns a particular status, which then triggers a notification endpoint.
-Check conditions are currently quite limited - you can only set thresholds such as “value is above x”, although you can use the Flux query language to do more advanced manipulation of metrics before they are evaluated by the check.
+Check conditions are currently quite limited - you can only set thresholds such as "value is above x", although you can use the Flux query language to do more advanced manipulation of metrics before they are evaluated by the check.
 Notification endpoints only support Slack, HTTP, or Pagerduty but InfluxDB includes the concept of